 - Decision making

 - Interpersonal skills

 - Change management

 The last two, in particular, can be the differentiating factors between a good HR manager and a great one.
-Contemporary organizations are anything but static and HR managers are charged with helping organizations manage change to remain competitive.
-HR professionals who are prepared to cope with change and lead them through a business, offer sought-after added value.
+Contemporary organizations are frequently changing, and HR managers are charged with helping organizations manage change to remain competitive.
+HR professionals are prepared to cope with changing circumstances and lead them through a business offer sought-after added value.

 Beyond Human Resources